WolfgangMehner/vim-plugins/lua-support/README.md

    are documented.

 (2.6) Make sure the shell is set up correctly.
-The options 'shell', 'shellcmdflag', 'shellquote', and 'shellxquote' must be set accordingly.
+The options 'shell', 'shellcmdflag', 'shellquote', and 'shellxquote' must be set consistently.
    Compare `:help luasupport-troubleshooting`.